 Before we get into the solution, we'll start by reminding you that AAC is a audio codec which was designed to replace the current popular MP3 format.
 It stands Advanced Audio Coding, and generally achieves better sound quality than MP3 at similar bit rates.
 Despite AAC has a better performance than MP3 in most cases, it still lost some data to reduce file size for storage, handling, and transmitting content.
 If you intend to extract audio files from Blu-ray to save in lossless audio file, then getting Blu-ray into FLAC format is one way you go.

-The software is known for its stability, simplicity and friendly.
-Aside from ripping and converting your Blu-ray movie to tons of different formats, it also acts as a audio extractor for ripping audio out of a Blu-ray and get into AAC or other popular sound files like MP3, AC3, FLAC, M4A.
-Even better, it provides the basic editing capabilities to enhance your file such as cutting, watermark, trimming, merging several audio segments into one file, and more.
+The software is known for its versatility, simplicity and friendly.
+Aside from ripping and converting your Blu-ray movie to tons of different video formats, it also acts as a audio extractor for ripping audio out of a Blu-ray and get into AAC or other popular sound files like MP3, AC3, FLAC, M4A.
+What's more, it provides the video conversion capabilities to help you convert videos from one format to another.

-Blu-ray to AAC Conversion User Guide
+Blu-ray to AAC Conversion Process

 Step 1: Load Blu-ray videos